-; so sometimes instead of being "black" or "brown", they're sometimes other spectrums of darker colors, with red being particularly common.
+Can have Unfortunate Implications, so sometimes instead of being "black" or "brown", they're colored with other spectrums of darker colors, with red being particularly common.

 - Sailor Pluto from Sailor Moon; while she's the soldier of time, not necessarily a bad power in itself, she is a Well-Intentioned Extremist in one arc, she gives off a mysterious and wise aura and is suspected to be thousands of years old, and her powers have a lot of forbidden aspects that could tear the timeline apart.
 Thank goodness for Stable Time Loops.
 It's also notable that a common theory based upon one line in the manga suggests that she's a demigoddess.

 - Archer from Fate/stay night.
-Especially noticable in that his past self, Shirou, did not have this tan; it's a side effect of pushing his powers past their limits so much.
+Especially noticeable in that his past self, Shirou, did not have this tan; it's a side effect of pushing his powers past their limits so much.

 - Akio (and Anthy) from Revolutionary Girl Utena.

 - Yu-Gi-Oh!
 5D's: Rudger Godwin, following his death and rebirth as a Dark Signer.

 - Depictions of the Devil in the 19th century often described him as a figure all in black; including swarthy skin, as if blackened by soot; Nathaniel Hawthorne's "Young Goodman Brown" is a good example.